mathieucarbou/Beelance/docs/index.md

 - Connect the HX11 adapter (see GPIO pins table below)
 - Wire the weight cells to the adapter according to the schemas and photos below.
 Please also see this more [complete guide also](https://www.instructables.com/Arduino-Bathroom-Scale-With-50-Kg-Load-Cells-and-H/).
 - Solar Panel must be connected to USB-C port: this will automatically boot the device when the solar panel are delivering enough power
+- Do not forget to apply some protective spray for humidity on the board and components

 ### Default GPIO Pinout